-How Does Simazine Behave in Soil and Ground Water?
+How Does Lindane Behave in Soil and Ground Water?

 The behavior of a pesticide after it is released to the environment is dependent upon its movement in air, water, and soil as well as the rate at which it is transformed, or broken down.
 Pesticides applied to crops or the soil surface may volatilize (vaporize) to the atmosphere, be carried off by surface runoff, be carried to ground water through leaching, or remain in the soil through adsorption (adherence) to soil particles and undergo little movement in air or water.
 Pesticides may be transformed by reaction with water, microorganisms, and exposure to sunlight.
-The likelihood that simazine will migrate into ground water is influenced by its tendency to be transported (move) from soil to air and water and to be transformed by these various processes, as well as by the characteristics of the site, such as soil type, moisture, temperature, and depth to ground water.
-Simazine has a medium potential to be transported, and a low potential to be transformed.
+The likelihood that lindane will migrate into ground water is influenced by its tendency to be transported (move) from soil to air and water and to be transformed by these various processes, as well as by the characteristics of the site, such as soil type, moisture, temperature, and depth to ground water.
+Lindane has a medium potential to be transported, and a medium potential to be transformed.

-How Does Simazine Get into Ground Water?
-Simazine migration into ground water could result from the presence of simazine in the soil due to agricultural and other applications.
-Non-agricultural applications of simazine include use on golf courses.
-Simazine could also reach ground water from direct entry into a well through accidental chemical spills or improper storage near a well.
+How Does Lindane Get into Ground Water?

+Lindane migration into ground water could result from the presence of lindane in the soil due to agricultural applications of lindane on agricultural land, as well as domestic applications on home gardens.
+Lindane could also reach ground water from entry into a well through accidental chemical spills or improper storage near a well.

-Findings of the National Pesticide Survey Based on the results of the NPS, EPA estimates that simazine is present, at or above the analytical detection level of 0.38 μ g/L used in the Survey, in about 1,080 (1.1%) CWS wells and 25,100 (0.2%) rural domestic wells nationwide.
-Considering the precision of the Survey, EPA estimates that the number of CWS wells could be as low as 350 or as high as 2,540, whereas the number of rural domestic wells could be as low as 590 or as high as 141,000.
-Simazine is measured in micrograms per liter (μ g/L) which is equivalent to parts per billion (ppb).
-Simazine was not detected at concentrations above EPA's drinking water Lifetime Health Advisory Level (HAL) and proposed Maximum Contaminant Level (MCL) of 1.0 μ g/L. Other studies, however, indicate concentrations above the HAL and MCL.
+Findings of the National Pesticide Survey Based on the results of the NPS, EPA estimates that lindane is present, at or above the analytical detection level of 0.043 $\mu g/L$ used in the Survey, in about 13,100 (0.1%) rural domestic wells nationwide.
+Considering the precision of the Survey, EPA estimates that the number of rural domestic wells with detectable levels of lindane could be as low as 14 or as high as 120,000.
+Lindane is measured in micrograms per liter ($\mu g/L$) which is equivalent to parts per billion (ppb).
+Lindane was detected at concentrations above the proposed Maximum Contaminant Level (MCL) and Lifetime Health Advisory Level of 0.2 $\mu g/L$.
+EPA notified well owners and operators within 24 hours when detections exceeded health-based guidelines or standards.
+Lindane was not detected in any CWS wells.

-What Health Effects Might be Caused by Simazine in Drinking Water?
-Non-Cancer Effects: EPA has set a Lifetime Health Advisory Level for simazine in drinking water at 1 μ g/L. EPA believes that water containing simazine at or below this level is acceptable for drinking every day over the course of one's lifetime, and does not pose any health concerns.
+What Health Effects Might be Caused by Lindane in Drinking Water?
+Non-Cancer Effects: EPA has set a Lifetime Health Advisory Level for lindane in drinking water at $0.2~\mu g/L$.
+A Lifetime HAL represents the concentration of a contaminant in water that may be consumed over an average human lifetime without causing adverse health effects.
 Lifetime HALs are based on health effects that were found in animals given high doses of the pesticides in laboratory studies.
 This level includes a margin of safety.
-Consuming simazine, however, at high levels well above the Lifetime Health Advisory Level over a long period of time has been shown to result in adverse health effects in animal studies, including tremors, damage to the testes, kidneys, liver, and thyroid, disturbances in sperm production, and gene mutations.
+Consuming lindane, however, at high levels well above the Lifetime Health Advisory Level over a long period of time has been shown to result in adverse health effects in animal studies, such as kidney and liver damage.

-Cancer Risk: EPA currently considers Simazine to be a possible human carcinogen (cancer-causing agent).
-EPA estimates that if an individual consumes water containing simazine at 0.3 μ g/L over his or her entire lifetime, that person would theoretically have no more than a one in a million chance of developing cancer as a direct result of drinking water containing this pesticide.
+Cancer Risk: Lindane is considered by EPA to be a possible human carcinogen (cancer-causing agent).
+There is limited or uncertain information indicating that lindane causes cancer in animals receiving high doses of the chemical over the course of their lifetimes.
+EPA estimates that if an individual consumes water containing lindane at 0.03 micrograms per liter over his or her entire lifetime, that individual would theoretically have about a one-in-a-million chance of developing cancer as a direct result of drinking water containing this pesticide.